bola-de-gude-12/docs/Continia Document Capture/Setting up Document Capture/Setting up document approval/Creating user-specific lists of approvers for approval forwarding.md

 ---
-title: Creating User-Specific Lists of Approvers for Approval Forwarding
+title: Creating user-specific lists of approvers for approval forwarding in Document Capture
-date: 27-04-2023
+date: 15-10-2025
-description:  How to set up a list of available approvers for each user to choose between when forwarding documents for approval
+description: How to set up a list of available approvers for each user to choose between when forwarding documents for approval.
 id: DC-138
 lang: en
 ---

-# Creating User-Specific Lists of Approvers for Approval Forwarding
+# Creating user-specific lists of approvers for approval forwarding

 Approvers in your organization may occasionally receive approval requests that are more relevant to other approvers or which were simply sent to them by mistake.
 In such cases, they have to forward the approval requests to the right approvers, and you can make this process easier for them by setting up a list of available approvers for each of them to choose between.
 In this way, instead of having to go through all approvers in the entire organization to find the right one when forwarding documents for approval, they'll be presented with a limited and more useful list of approvers to choose between, customized specifically for them.